 Composite scores.
 Several variables identify patients at increased risk for mortality including FEV1, exercise tolerance assessed by walking distance or peak oxygen consumption, weight loss, and reduction in arterial oxygen tension.
 A relatively simple approach to identifying disease severity using a combination of most of the above variables has been proposed.
-The BODE (Body mass index, Obstruction, Dyspnea, and Exercise) method gives a composite score that is a better predictor of subsequent survival than any single component.
-Simpler alternatives that do not include an exercise test have been suggested but all these approaches need validation across a wide range of disease severities and clinical settings to confirm that they are suitable for routine clinical use.
-104,105
+The BODE (Body mass index, Obstruction, Dyspnea, and Exercise) method gives a composite score that is a better predictor of subsequent survival than any single component.^{105,106} Simpler alternatives that do not include an exercise test have been suggested but all these approaches need validation across a wide range of disease severities and clinical settings to confirm that they are suitable for routine clinical use.^{107,108}

 Differential diagnoses.
 In some patients with chronic asthma, a clear distinction from COPD is difficult using current imaging and physiological testing techniques, since the two conditions share common traits and clinical expressions.
-Most other potential diagnoses are easier to distinguish from COPD (Table 2.7).
+Most other potential differential diagnoses are easier to distinguish from COPD (Table 2.7).

 Biomarkers.
 There is rapidly increasing interest in the use of biomarkers in COPD.
 Biomarkers are 'characteristics that are objectively measured and evaluated as an indicator of normal biological or pathogenic processes or pharmacological responses to therapeutic interventions'.
-In general such data has proven difficult to interpret, largely as a result of weak associations and lack of reproducibility between large patient cohorts106 which was further confirmed in the recent SUMMIT study.
-Peccent studies (see Chapter 5 - Exacerbations) have indicated the use of Creactive protein (CRP) and procalcitonin in restricting antibiotic usage during exacerbations, although the observed sputum color remains highly sensitive and specific for a high bacterial load during such episodes.
+In general such data has proven difficult to interpret, largely as a result of weak associations and lack of reproducibility between large patient cohorts109 which was further confirmed in the SUMMIT study.110 Some studies (see Chapter 5 - Exacerbations) have indicated the use of C-reactive protein (CRP) and procalcitonin111 in reducing antibiotic usage during exacerbations, although the observed sputum color remains highly sensitive and specific for a high bacterial load during such episodes.

-At present the assessment of eosinophils provides the best guidance to the use of corticosteroids 106 especially in the prevention of some exacerbations (see Chapter 3 - Inhaled Corticosteroids).
+At present the assessment of eosinophils provides the best guidance to the use of corticosteroids109 especially in the prevention of some exacerbations (see Chapter 3 - Inhaled Corticosteroids).